SveSop/nvidia-libs/README.md

 NVML can be installed by using the `setup_nvml.sh` script included in the package and for
 DAZ Studio it is recommended.

+## Quirks
+Some older SDK samples may require specifying LD_LIBRARY_PATH to the system folder
+where libcuda.so.1 and other libnvidia-xxx.so libraries reside.
+This varies depending
+on distro.
+Ubuntu typicall uses `/lib/x86-64-linux-gnu/` for 64-bit and
+`/lib/i386-linux-gnu/` for 32-bit.

+For instance to get the NVIDIA SuperSonic Sled demo to run on Ubuntu you can load wine
+with using `LD_LIBRARY_PATH=/lib/i386-linux-gnu:$LD_LIBRARY_PATH`

 ## Info

 Loads of reference info here: